maxbetjes/maxbetjes.github.io/installation.md

 To help get you get started, we’ve assembled some sample simulations.
 These describe biomolecular systems, which has also been used as sanity check, to verify whether the modern eGFRD implementation works correctly.

 ## Equilibrium
-Consider a set of particles A, B and C with the following reaction: A + B ⇾ C with rate k<sub>a</sub> [m<sup>3</sup>/s] and C ⇾ A + B with diffusion-rate k<sub>d</sub> [s<sup>-1</sup>].
+Consider a set of particles A, B and C with the following reaction: A + B ⇾ C with binding coefficient k<sub>a</sub> [m<sup>3</sup>/s] and C ⇾ A + B with the unbinding coefficient k<sub>d</sub> [s<sup>-1</sup>].
 When the particles are constraint to a closed system, a box with length L [m] and periodic boundary conditions, the reaction must equilibrate towards a steady state.
 For this system we can calculate the number of C particles analytically.
 ```
 <#C> = (NA + NB) + KD*V*sqrt[(NA + NB + KD*V)^2 - 4*NA*NB]/2
 ```